AI Emoji Rain - Colorful Emojis Falling from the Sky

 function windowResized(){resizeCanvas(windowWidth,windowHeight);}

-Resizes the canvas to match the new window dimensions whenever the browser window is resized
+Resizes the canvas to match the browser window's new width and height whenever the window is resized, keeping the sketch filling the screen.

 emojis array